Qwen 3 review: Alibaba's coding-capable open model

 | Licence | Open | Self-hostable |

 A caution on this table: none of the scores or prices above could be verified against a primary source, and they don't match Alibaba's documented Qwen3 figures.
-The 128K context window in particular contradicts Alibaba's spec sheet, which lists 256K tokens natively, extendable to roughly a million.
+The 128K context window in particular contradicts Alibaba's spec sheet, which lists 256K tokens natively, extendable to roughly a million (opens in a new tab).
 Published Qwen3-family benchmark and pricing numbers also sit on different variants and different tests, so treat this row as unconfirmed.

 Multilingual strength